BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 ## Training Hyper Parameters

 - **Learning rate:** learning rate defines the speed of with network updates its parameters.
-Using low learning rate will result in smooth convergance but will slow the learning process and vice-versa. (default value : 0.001)
+Using a low learning rate will result in smooth convergence but will slow the learning process and vice-versa. (default value : 0.001)
 - **Batch size:** batch size used for training.
-It is the number of n_samples passed to the network before parameter update occures.(default value : 1)
+It is the number of n_samples passed to the network before parameter update occurs.(default value: 1)
 - **Epochs:** number of epochs is the number of times where the training data is passed to the network.
 The best practice is to increase the number of epochs until validation accuracy start decreasing even if the training accuracy start increasing, this is helpful to eliminate overfitting  (default value : 15)
 - **Validation batch size:** batch size used for validating.
-Similar to the training epochs but used for the validation process (default value : 1)
+Similar to the training epochs but used for the validation process (default value: 1)
 - **Momentum:** momentum is used to specify the direction of the next iteration using the previous iteration.
-It is helpful because is eleminate oscillations in training. (default value : 0.9 recommended value between 0.5 and 0.9)
+It is helpful because it eliminates oscillations in training. (default value : 0.9 recommended value between 0.5 and 0.9)
 - **Weight decay**: weight-decay.
-This is a small number added to the loss function to prevent the loss from encreasing exponentially(default value : 0.0001)
+This is a small number added to the loss function to prevent the loss from increasing exponentially(default value: 0.0001)
 - **Number of workers**: number of workers that fetch data and load them into memory (default value : 1)
-- **Crop size:** choosing the input size of the network (use whether data_augmenting[data augmenting explained below] is true or false) (default value : 480)
+- **Crop size:** choosing the input size of the network (use whether data_augmenting[data augmenting explained below] is true or false) (default value: 480)
 - **Base size:** size used when augmenting (images are resized between base_size/2 and base_size*2 and then cropped to match input_size which created a zoom-out zoom-in effect) (default value : 520)
-- **Augment Data:** set to true to perform our data augmentation before training , false to just resize to input_size and train.
-If true,check the augmentation documentation [here](./docs/Data_Augmentation.md) file to see how the data is augmented (default value : true)
+- **Augment Data:** set to true to perform our data augmentation before training, false to just resize to input_size and train.
+If true,check the augmentation documentation [here](./docs/Data_Augmentation.md) file to see how the data is augmented (default value: true)

 <br>
 <br>